-To estimate the effect of the introduction of EAP (ITT), we specify a model where an individual student's latent probability of requiring remediation in subject s, $Y{is}^$ , is a function of individual characteristics, $X_i$ , attributes of the individual's high school, $Z_i$ , and a variable to indicate whether individual i had EAP available during their junior year, PostEAPi.
-An identically distributed error term, $\varepsilon{is}$ , is permitted to be correlated within but not between schools.
+To estimate the effect of making the EAP available (ITT), we specify a model where an individual student's latent probability of requiring remediation in subject s, Y{is}^ , is a function of individual characteristics, X_i , attributes of the individual's high school, Z_i , and a variable to indicate whether individual i had EAP available during their junior year, $PostEAP_i$.
+An identically distributed error term, ε{is} , is permitted to be correlated within but not between schools.